inigoflores/lora-packet-forwarder-analyzer/README.md

 It currently works on Debian based helium miners.

+As the moment it can't extract the challenger for received witnesses, only the Onion Key Hash (useful to be able to identify witnesses when comparing two miners side by side).
+A lookup in the blockchain needs to be performed to obtain the PoC transaction, and from there the challenger.

 ## Requirements

 The script needs PHP 7, ngrep and gawk to run.
 On Debian based miners you can install it with: